Mapping patient pathways… Has anyone asked the patient?

 A more holistic definition of patient pathways overlays the clinical flow with lived experience, to acknowledge all contributors to quality of care.
 Questions could include: What is the time in between each step?
 Where are the delays?
 What impact does a delay have on the patient?
 How many practitioners does the patient see?
 Is the patient kept informed of their progression through the steps?
 How do they perceive the standard of care they are receiving?
 What actually matters to them, personally?

-While we may be moving from sporadic and simplistic patient surveys to the development of tools to better collect information on the patient experience, these are rarely incorporated into pathway design because of decisions relating to the prioritisation of service improvements over patient centricity.
+While we may be moving from sporadic and simplistic patient surveys to the development of tools to better collect information on the patient experience, these are rarely incorporated into pathway design because of decisions relating to the prioritization of service improvements over patient centricity.

 Turning the conversation around

-So, how do we begin to place people at the centre of patient pathways?
+So, how do we begin to place people at the center of patient pathways?
 For VISFO’s CMO Dr David Williams, it begins with reassessing our use of language.
 “I don’t like the term patient, I prefer ‘people with conditions’ because they live with them all the time, while the healthcare system sees them during an episode of care once every few months”.

 We need to better acknowledge that most people accessing healthcare services have complex, often lifelong conditions which severely impact their quality of life.
 No neat, linear pathways will ever capture the complexity of their care, so we must turn to terms like ‘experience’ and ‘journey’ to better describe the sporadic but lifelong presence of healthcare system in their lives.

 The hope is that improved understanding of people’s needs and preferences will result in them being empowered to take a more active role in their care, promoting a shift towards them becoming an equal partner in their own health.
-The use of technology is vital; through deployment of high-quality mobile health products, for example, patients can track and manage their conditions, medications and appointments, facilitating better patient-physician interactions.
+The use of technology is vital – through deployment of high-quality mobile health products, for example, patients can track and manage their conditions, medications and appointments, facilitating better patient-physician interactions.

 Listening and learning

-“When I entered the industry 15 years ago, people started patient journey maps by asking a clinician what the patient journey was.
+In a recent article in PMLive, Su Smith, Director of Origins Insights recalled, “When I entered the industry 15 years ago, people started patient journey maps by asking a clinician what the patient journey was.
 Now, people have a better understanding that, if you want to understand the patient experience, you should probably talk to a patient…”.

-It may seem obvious, but talking to and listening to people suffering from these conditions needs to be the very first port of call for understanding both clinical and emotional aspects of the patient journey.
+It may seem obvious but talking to and listening to people suffering from these conditions needs to be the very first port of call for understanding both clinical and emotional aspects of the patient journey.

 At VISFO, we know the value of talking to patients, and we use technology to listen.
 We’re taking note of health-related discussions happening on social media and track key themes as they develop and diversify.
 We’re discerning the key issues for patients as they compare and occasionally contrast with those of doctors.
-In doing so, we are generating rich real-world insights – vital pieces of the patient-centricity puzzle, but not traditionally available to organisations mapping care pathways.
+In doing so, we are generating rich real-world insights – vital pieces of the patient-centricity puzzle, but not traditionally available to organizations mapping care pathways.
 These insights will develop and evolve the patient pathways of the future.